wer32/SAD/solution-architecture-design.md

 - Solution cross-cutting concerns

 #### High-level solution structure
-SEI has the recommendation to document it with one or multiple the next views: Module style, Component-and-connector style, Allocation style, Combined-style, and any other notations
+High-level solution structure - SEI has the recommendation to document it with one or multiple the next views: Module style, Component-and-connector style, Allocation style, Combined-style, and any other notations.
+This is a high-level map of the solution.
+The layers can be used for introduction tiers.
+All solution components must be shown: services, applications by nature, data storages, buses, caches and etc.

+In a diagram can be described the next:
+- solution components
+-

 ###### module style diagram [source](https://www.researchgate.net/figure/Module-Diagram-of-the-System_fig2_331662435)